-In addition, eighteen significant non-TIF funded projects have added commercial, office, retail and restaurant space along or near the West Commerce Street/Fort Worth Avenue corridor.
+In addition, fourteen significant non-TIF funded projects have added commercial, office, retail and restaurant space along or near the West Commerce Street/Fort Worth Avenue corridor.
 Note that additional private investment has occurred within the District boundaries that is not included in the chart below.
+Collectively, the projects are expected to further stimulate the expansion of commercial and residential activity throughout the District.